Ereiarrus/ComplementsBotPy/README.md

 - Run pipenv: pipenv --python 3.10
 - pipenv install twitchio

-Make sure create a .env file in the root directory with the following variables:
+Make sure create a .env file in the src directory with the following variables:

 - TMI_TOKEN= get your token from https://twitchapps.com/tmi/
 - DATABASE_URL= the URL to your realtime database as shown in firebase
 - CLIENT_SECRET= go to https://dev.twitch.tv/console/apps, click 'Manage', and generate a 'New Secret'.

+Also, create a .env file in the root directory with:

+- DEFINITELY_GITHUB_SECRET= generate a cryptographically secure random string, e.g. using 'secrets' module in python.

+(alternatively, you can set these as environment variables, and do export for each one:
+`export TMI_TOKEN; export DATABASE_URL; export CLIENT_SECRET; export DEFINITELY_GITHUB_SECRET`).

+Also put these environment variables as repository secrets on GitHub, and either as a file or environment variables on your server

 Once you have your firebase app, go to 'Service accounts' in project settings.
-From here, generate a new private key, and save the file as '.firebase_config.json' in the root directory.
+From here, generate a new private key, and save the file as '.firebase_config.json' in the src directory.

 Create a Realtime Database in firebase with private access.